What can help children and teenagers who have ADHD?

 A different technique is known as self-management training.
 Here children learn how to be better organized.
 For instance, they may learn to break tasks down into smaller steps, and check how successful they have been by asking themselves questions such as: What do I have to do?
 What do I need in order to do it?
 How can I do it?
 Did I succeed?

-Studies have shown behavioral therapy to be effective, but it's not always enough.
-Sometimes it needs to be combined with medication in order to manage ADHD effectively.
-Children and teenagers with ADHD who also have other mental health problems, such as anxiety disorders and depression, may benefit from other psychological treatments too.
+Sometimes therapy needs to be combined with medication in order to manage ADHD effectively.
+Children and teenagers with ADHD who also have other mental health problems, such as anxiety disorders and , may benefit from other psychological treatments too.

 ADHD usually affects the child's school life, too.
 For treatment to be successful, parents and therapists should therefore also involve the child’s school or kindergarten.
 If a child has learned self-management skills, for instance, it would be helpful if their teachers were aware of this.

 Dealing with ADHD isn't easy for teachers either: They are expected to pay special attention to the child with ADHD while keeping the wellbeing and interests of the other children in mind at the same time.
 This can become a difficult balancing act if the ADHD is severe, or if several children in one class have it.
 So it's important for teachers and parents to be understanding towards each other and to try to find solutions together.

 It's also possible for teachers to adjust the learning environment so that it's easier for children with ADHD to follow in class.
 This could include rearranging the classroom.
 For example, the child could sit at a desk that allows the teacher to keep an eye on them and react if they stop paying attention.
 They should also sit somewhere where they are exposed to as few distractions as possible.
 It can therefore be better to put desks in rows rather than group them.
 Objects that aren’t needed can be hidden from view in cupboards.
 When the class writes a test, the child with ADHD might be able to take their test in a separate room, away from distractions.